Ciudad Madera: Religion

 From 25 April 1966 it was the seat of the Territorial Prelature of Madera; after that was promoted to Diocese of Cuauhtémoc-Madera, with a cathedral in its new see Cuauhtémoc, Madera's San Pedro church, dedicated to Saint Peter, was given the status of co-cathedral.

 Geography

 Madera is surrounded by the great Sierra Madre mountains (southern stretch of the Rocky Mountains in Canada and USA).

 Climate

-Madera’s high altitude gives it a subtropical highland climate (Köppen climate classification: Cwb), characterised by warm, wet summers and dry winters with cold nights.
+Madera’s high altitude gives it a warm-summer Mediterranean climate (Köppen climate classification: Csb) bordering with subtropical highland climate (Cfb), characterised by warm, wet summers and dry winters with cold nights.
 Frost occurs most mornings from October to April, but daytime temperatures rise to double digits Celsius.
 Snow falls on about 7 days per year on average (more often on mountain peaks).